 Mining sequence/development scheduling and dewatering trade-off studies will continue to optimize the LOM plan and associated economics.
-They will be included in the eventual feasibility study.
+They will be included in the updated PEA study scheduled for Q1 2022

 Metallurgy and Processing

 The proposed Pine Point process plant or concentrator is designed to treat up to 11,250 tpd Run of Mine material.
 The processing plant consists of a three-stage crushing circuit incorporating an XRT based material sorting system that will reject 40% waste material on average.
 The mineral sorter concentrate will be blended with the crushing circuit fines to feed a ball mill (6,700 tpd) followed by conventional lead and zinc flotation circuits.
 The process plant will produce on average 168 tpd of lead concentrate at 62% Pb and 687 tpd of zinc concentrate at 58% Zn.